tfhe/spqlios-arithmetic/README.md

 ### SPQLios is not an FHE library, but a huge enabler

 SPQlios itself is not an FHE library: there is no ciphertext, plaintext or key.
 It is a mathematical library that exposes efficient algebra over polynomials.
-Using the functions exposed, it is possible to to quickly build efficient FHE libraries, with support for the main schemes based on Ring-LWE: BFV, BGV, CGGI, DM, CKKS.
+Using the functions exposed, it is possible to quickly build efficient FHE libraries, with support for the main schemes based on Ring-LWE: BFV, BGV, CGGI, DM, CKKS.

 ## Dependencies